 The monastery is in the western part of the Troodos mountain range at a distance of only 18 km from the highest mountain peak of Cyprus - Olympus.
 It is built at an altitude of about 1200 m above sea level, amid lush vegetation - shrubs and trees.
 As you can see, the location of the monastery is very convenient in order to indulge in a prayer feat without distractions.

-The monastery has existed for already 900 years, while the brethren of it dedicated themselves not only to monastic doings.
-The works of the inhabitants of the monastery were directed to strengthen the national self-consciousness of the Cypriots; Led a monastery and a large charitable work.
+The monastery has existed for already 900 years, while his brothers devoted themselves not only to monastic activities.
+The works of the inhabitants of the monastery were directed to strengthen the national self-consciousness of the Cypriots; led a monastery and a large charitable work.
 Thanks to all this, the Kikk monastery was rightfully considered one of the most important spiritual centers of the island.
-She always stood guard over the historical memory and the Orthodox consciousness of the Cypriots, who had to endure many difficult trials, including years of enslavement by foreign invaders, which threatened the complete disappearance of the Cypriots as a people.
+She always stood guard over the historical memory and the Orthodox consciousness of the Cypriots, who had to endure many difficult trials, including long-term enslavement by foreign invaders, which threatened the complete disappearance of the Cypriots as a people.

-As the legend tells, one day - it was about 1100 year - the Byzantine governor of Cyprus archon Manuel Vutomitis went hunting, but lost his way.
+As narration tells, one day - it was about 1100 year - the Byzantine governor of Cyprus Archon Manuel Vutomitis went hunting, but lost his way.
 He wandered for a long time in the impenetrable forests of Troodos, inhabited by rare animals and birds.
-Finally, he met a hermit, named Isaiah, but the proud archon treated him rudely, and the ascetic, avoiding all worldly things, did not talk to the nobleman.
+Finally, he met a hermit named Isaiah, but the proud archon treated him rudely, and the ascetic who avoided all things of the world did not talk to the nobleman.
 With difficulty, Vutomitis found his way to Nicosia.
 Soon the archon fell seriously ill.
-Deciding that the disease was sent to him as punishment for being rude to the ascetic of God, the archon sent servants to seek out Isaiah.
+Deciding that the disease was sent to him for punishment because he was rude to the ascetic of God, the archon sent servants to seek out Isaiah.
 The old man was brought to the governor, and Vutomitis with humility asked to forgive him.
 Without a reply, the monk began to pray for the healing of the sufferer.
 Feeling that the disease has receded according to the prayers of the elder, Vutomitis promised Isaiah to give everything that he asks for.
-However, the saint did not want any money or titles, but, following the Divine command, asked Vutomitis to bring him from Constantinople the icon of the Mother of God - one of those three that the evangelist Luke wrote.
+However, the saint did not want any money or titles, but, following the divine command, asked Vutomitis to bring him from Constantinople the icon of the Mother of God - one of those three that the evangelist Luke wrote.
 The ruler hesitated, for he was not sure that he could persuade the Byzantine emperor, Alexei Komnin, to cede the holy image that was kept in the palace.
-Nevertheless, Vutomitis went to Constantinople, taking with him and the elder Isaiah.
+However, Vutomitis went to Constantinople, taking with him and the elder Isaiah.

 They found the Emperor in great sorrow, because his only daughter was seriously ill with the same illness that had previously struck Vutomitis.
 When the archon and monk who appeared before Alexei Komnin learned about this, the elder began to pray fervently to the Lord.
 His prayer was heard, and the imperial daughter was completely healed.
 The guests told the emperor that, according to God's will, they must transfer the holy icon to the Troodos Mountains.
 It was difficult for Alexei Komnin to part with a precious shrine.
-Only when he himself was stricken with the same disease, he realized: God wants him to give the icon.
+Only when he himself was stricken with the same illness, he realized: God wants him to give the icon.
 The emperor gave and the means necessary for the construction of the monastery for the image.
 Isaiah with great joy transferred the icon to Cyprus.
 Here the people with special excitement and reverence met the icon of the Mother of God, and then solemnly conducted it to the Troodos Mountains.
-The trees that met in the procession marched low, and the shells miraculously emerged from the sea and followed the procession.
-Even today, in the forest areas of Tilliria, you can meet the bent pine trees and see the sea shells - these witnesses of the amazing participation of nature in the meeting that Cyprus prepared for the icon of the Mother of God.
-Then came back to the island and Vutomitis, who handed Isaiah the imperial letter-hrisovul, which declared the monastery a stauropegic monastery and defined for its maintenance the villages of Peristerona, Milos and Milicouri.
+Trees that met in the procession marched low, and from the sea the shells miraculously emerged and followed the procession.
+Even today, in the forest areas of Tilliria, you can meet inclined pines and see the sea shells - these witnesses of the amazing participation of nature in the meeting that Cyprus prepared for the icon of the Mother of God.
+At the same time, Vutomitis returned to the island and handed Isaiah the imperial charter, which declared the monastery a stauropegic monastery, and defined for his maintenance the villages of Peristerona, Milos and Milicouri.

 Under the Latins, the Cypriot people did not abandon their fervent love for the Kikkian image of the Mother of God.
 It is mentioned even in the Venetian documents with the name "Holy Mary of the Rain" - a fact that indicates the wide popularity of the icon from non-Orthodox conquerors.
 The glory and influence of the Kikk monastery was so great that after the 1365 fire, the Catholic King Peter (1359-1369) expressed his readiness to restore the monastery, wishing to express this benevolence to his subjects.
 But his wife Eleanor begged him to allow her to allocate funds for the restoration of the monastery.

-During the period of the Latin domination, thanks to the manuscripts created in the monastery, the Orthodox traditions and the Greek language were preserved and continued, the living historical memory of the Cypriot people remained.
+During the period of Latin domination, thanks to the manuscripts created in the monastery, the Orthodox traditions and the Greek language were preserved and continued, the living historical memory of the Cypriot people remained.
 In the monastery there was a workshop for correspondence and decoration of manuscripts, which continued Byzantine traditions.
 In the patriarchal library of Jerusalem, a handwritten Psalter is kept, which came from the scriptorium of the Kikk monastery, convincingly demonstrating the highest skill of Cypriot monks.
-Although due to historical and other reasons, many texts of that era are lost, but through the lists of the Kikk Icon of the Mother of God, which were made in the XIII-XV centuries and preserved in Cyprus and elsewhere, their spiritual influence is felt.
-This is the icon of the temple of the Mother of God of Kivota (XIII century), that in the community of St. Theodore in Agra, the icon of the church of Saint Marina (XV century) in the village of Kalopanayotis, now in the museum of Byzantine antiquities under the archival foundation of Macarius III, and the icon of the temple of Our Lady of Dexia (XV century) in Thessaloniki.
+Although due to historical and a number of other reasons, many texts of that era are lost, but through the lists of the Kikk Icon of the Mother of God, which were made in the XIII-XV centuries and preserved in Cyprus and elsewhere, their spiritual influence is felt.
+This is the icon of the temple of the Mother of God of Kivota (XIII c.), That in the community of St. Theodore in Agra, the icon of the church of Saint Marina (XV century) in the village of Kalopanayotis, now stored in the museum of Byzantine antiquities under the Archbishop Makary III, and the icon of the temple of Our Lady of Dexia (XV century) in Thessaloniki.